Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 ## Add RTOS

 Many applications require an RTOS kernel.
 By default, CubeMX implements interrupts functions for all Cortex-M exception handlers.
 However some exception handlers are typically required for the RTOS kernel execution.

-Adding an RTOS kernel is therefore a two-step process:
+Adding an RTOS kernel requires these steps:

 1. **Add the RTOS kernel to application** as should below: